Street TryOn: Learning In-the-Wild Virtual Try-On from Unpaired Person Images: Introduction

-Since there is no existing dataset to evaluate virtual try-on in the wild, we begin by introducing a new benchmark, \textbf{StreetTryOn}, derived from the large fashion retrieval dataset DeepFashion2~\cite{ge2019deepfashion2}.
-As described in Section \ref{sec:benchmark}, we filter out over 90\% of DeepFashion2 images that are infeasible for try-on tasks (e.g., non-frontal view, large occlusion, dark environment, etc.) to obtain $12,364$ and $2,089$ street person images for training and validation, respectively.
-Combining with the garment and person images in VITON-HD~\cite{choi2021vitonhd}, we obtain a comprehensive suite of in-domain and cross-domain try-on tasks that have garment and person inputs from various sources, including Shop2Model, Model2Model, Shop2Street, and Street2Street as shown in the right of Fig.~\ref{fig:teaser}.
+Since there is no formal dataset to evaluate the in-the-wild virtual try-on, we first introduce a new benchmark, \textbf{StreetTryOn}.
+StreetTryOn is derived from the large fashion retrieval dataset DeepFashion2~\cite{ge2019deepfashion2} by filtering out over the images that are infeasible for try-on tasks (e.g., non-frontal view, large occlusion, dark environment, etc.), resulting in $12K$ training and $2K$ test images.
+Combining with the images in VITON-HD dataset~\cite{choi2021vitonhd}, we establish a suite of try-on tasks that have garment and person inputs from various sources.
+Of primary interest to us are the new tasks of Shop2Street and Street2Street garment transfer (Fig.~\ref{fig:teaser}, left), but for completeness, we also include the more traditional tasks of Shop2Model and Model2Model (Fig.~\ref{fig:teaser}, right).
+Benchmarking methods across all these tasks can give a comprehensive idea of the robustness and cross-domain generalization ability of different approaches (i.e., generalization of methods trained on ``studio'' images to ``street'' images, and vice versa).

-As a second contribution, we introduce in Section \ref{sec:methods} a novel approach for learning virtual try-on from unpaired in-the-wild person images (Fig.~\ref{fig:overview}).
+To obtain robust performance on the in-the-wild try-on application (the Shop2Street and Street2Street tasks), in Sec.~\ref{sec:methods}, we introduce a novel approach for learning virtual try-on from unpaired in-the-wild person images with an overview shown in Fig.~\ref{fig:overview}.
 Because the amount of StreetTryOn data is insufficient for training a high-quality model from scratch, we leverage several powerful and robust pre-trained components, most notably, DensePose~\cite{guler2018densepose} correspondence to perform garment warping, and diffusion model inpainting to remove the old garment, inpaint skin, and composite the warped target garment onto the person.
-Comprehensive evaluation in Section \ref{sec:exp} will show that our method is competitive on VITON-HD \cite{choi2021vitonhd} and obtains strong performance on the StreetTryOn dataset.
-Our method is remarkably robust for the hardest try-on setting, Street2Street, achieving similar results whether trained on in-domain or out-of-domain data.

-In summary, our contributions are (1) the first benchmark, \textbf{StreetTryOn}, to measure virtual try-on performance in the wild and (2) a robust and effective method that establishes a strong SOTA baseline for this task.
+These components are directly dictated by the challenge of learning from unpaired street images.
+Without paired training data, it is not possible to directly learn a 2D warping function from source to target images.
+Instead, DensePose allows us to obtain a warp estimate by registration to a common 3D model.
+Our warping correction module refines this estimate, with novel training-time data augmentation to mimic registration errors (Sec.~\ref{sec:warp}).
+Our skin inpainting module addresses the limb reconstruction challenge by leveraging the pre-trained strong diffusion inpainter.